gmostofabd/PIC-Microcontroller-C-Examples/README.md

 - **Proteus Design Suite** – [Download Proteus](https://www.labcenter.com/downloads/)
 - **PICKIT2 Programmer** – for uploading the compiled HEX file to your microcontroller.

+---

 ## mikroC Working Environment

 The **mikroC** Integrated Development Environment (IDE) is designed for writing and compiling C code for various PIC microcontrollers.
-Here is a brief overview of its key features, with corresponding graphics for clarity:
+Here is a brief overview of its key features:

-### Key Features:
 1. **Code Editor**: Write and manage your C code here.
    ![mikroC Code Editor](graphics/mikroc_code_editor.png)

-2. **Project Manager**: Keep track of all your files and projects in the **Project Manager** window.
+2. **Project Manager**: Organize your files and projects in the **Project Manager** window.
    ![mikroC Project Manager](graphics/mikroc_project_manager.png)

 3. **Compiler**: Click on the "Build" button to compile your code and generate the **HEX file**.
    ![mikroC Compile Button](graphics/mikroc_compile_button.png)

-4. **Library Manager**: Access ready-to-use libraries for various peripherals, such as **LCD**, **I2C**, and **UART**, simplifying development.
+4. **Library Manager**: Access ready-to-use libraries for various peripherals such as **LCD**, **I2C**, and **UART**.
    ![mikroC Library Manager](graphics/mikroc_library_manager.png)

 Once the code is written, the **mikroC compiler** converts it into a **HEX file**, which can be loaded into the PIC microcontroller using the **PICKIT2 Programmer** or simulated in **Proteus**.

+---

 ## Proteus Working Environment

 Proteus Design Suite is a powerful tool used to simulate circuits and embedded systems.
 It allows you to test your microcontroller-based designs virtually before implementing them on hardware.

-Here’s a quick overview of Proteus usage:
+### Key Features:

-Schematic Capture: Design circuits using the Schematic Capture interface.
+- **Schematic Capture**: Design circuits using the Schematic Capture interface.

-Component Library: Select components like PIC16F877A, LCD, LEDs, etc., from the vast library of devices.
+- **Component Library**: Select components like PIC16F877A, LCD, LEDs, etc., from the vast library.

-Microcontroller Simulation: Simulate your PIC16F877A by loading the HEX file generated from mikroC, allowing you to visualize the circuit's behavior.
+- **Microcontroller Simulation**: Load the HEX file generated from mikroC into Proteus for testing.

-Virtual Oscilloscope & Debugging Tools: Use Proteus' built-in debugging tools, such as virtual oscilloscopes and logic analyzers, to test and troubleshoot your circuits.
+- **Virtual Oscilloscope & Debugging Tools**: Use built-in tools to troubleshoot your circuits.

-By integrating Proteus in this tutorial series, you’ll be able to:

-Design, simulate, and test circuits before physical prototyping.
-Visualize how each project functions in real-time without requiring physical hardware upfront.
+By using Proteus, you can design, simulate, and test circuits before physical prototyping and visualize how each project functions in real-time.

+---

 ## PICKIT2 Programmer

-In each example, we will use the **PICKIT2 Programmer** to load the compiled HEX file into the PIC16F877A microcontroller.
-PICKIT2 is a simple and widely-used programmer by Microchip that allows seamless programming and debugging of PIC microcontrollers.
+In each example, the **PICKIT2 Programmer** will be used to load the compiled HEX file into the PIC16F877A microcontroller.

 ### How to Use PICKIT2:
-1. **Connect the PICKIT2** to the PIC16F877A using the ICSP pins (VPP, VDD, GND, PGD, PGC).
+1. **Connect the PICKIT2** to the PIC16F877A using ICSP pins.
-2. Open **PICKIT2 Software** on your PC (available for download from Microchip).
+2. Open **PICKIT2 Software**.
 3. Select the correct microcontroller (PIC16F877A).
 4. Load the HEX file generated from mikroC.
 5. Click on **Write** to upload the program to the microcontroller.

-Each project will include a brief section explaining the required connections and steps for programming using the PICKIT2 programmer.
+---

 ## Project Structure

 Each project folder contains:
 - **Source Code (.c)**
 - **Proteus Simulation File (.pdsprj)**
 - **Schematic Diagram**
 - **Components List**

+---

 ## Example Projects